octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `EDIV` instruction computes euclidean divisions on _nat_.
 The euclidean division computes the quotient and the remainder between two numbers.

-If the divisor is equal to zero, it returns an optional type with the assigned value _None_.
-Otherwise, it applies the Euclidean division and returns an optional type containing the result (quotient and remainder).
+If the divisor is equal to zero, it returns an optional-type with the assigned value _None_.
+Otherwise, it applies the Euclidean division and returns an optional-type containing the result (quotient and remainder).

 ![](../../static/img/michelson/michelson_instruction_ediv_example.svg)
 <small className="figure">FIGURE 19: Illustration of the `EDIV` instruction</small>

 ##### Conversions `int` <-> `nat`

-The Michelson language provides also instructions to cast an integer into a natural integer with the `ABS` instruction.
+The Michelson language also provides instructions to cast an integer into a natural integer with the `ABS` instruction.
 Respectively the `INT` instruction casts a natural integer into an integer.

 The `ABS` instruction consumes an integer on top of the stack and pushes back the absolute value of this integer as a _nat_ value.

 ![](../../static/img/michelson/michelson_instruction_abs_example.svg)
 <small className="figure">FIGURE 19: Illustration of the `ABS` instruction</small>

 The following smart contract illustrates the `ABS` usage.
-It receives an integer as input parameter and computes the absolute value and adds it to the storage.
+It receives an integer as an input parameter, computes the absolute value and adds it to the storage.

 ```
 parameter int;